An Introduction to CBG (Cannabigerol) and Its Benefits

 Final Thoughts on CBG

 Even though CBG hasn’t quite made the headlines yet, that’s likely to change.
-In fact, we predict that CBG will take over CBD’s spot as the most popular cannabinoid in cannabis.
+In fact, we predict that CBG will take over CBD’s spot as the most popular cannabinoid in hemp.
 Although research is still in its beginning stages, the findings on cannabigerol are promising.

 Leave a Comment